x9o/deskpal-electron/README.md

 - [x] Integrate AI chat, like Siri i.e., "remind me in 5 mins for my ...."
 - [x] Suitable AI (c.ai)
 - [x] Computer vision mood tracking (gives encouragment promots when detected negative sentiment)
-- [ ] Pupil detection (enable saturation when detected tired pupils)
+- [ ] Pupil detection (enable saturation when detected tired pupils.
+Yes/No prompt to enable night mode)
-- [ ] Find/Create better assets
 - [ ] Use magicloops api check for accessibility features for every message
 - [ ] Make sure that cycling random prompt does not interfere with other text changes (Use sideEffects from react)
-- [ ] Basic algorithim and computer usage anaylsis  (i.e In this past week, you've used ... for ..., be wary of screentime)
+- [ ] Basic algorithim and computer usage anaylsis  (train face data for mood detection, screentime analysis)
+- [ ] Find/Create better assets
 - [ ] 3 minute video
     - [ ] Think of new features
     - [ ] Safety features❓